ldv-klever/cif/docs/aoc.rst

 On aspect preprocessing all comments always remain in the text of the resulting file with the aspect.
 This is done in order to keep, say, model comments.
-For a similar reason comments are kept within advice bodies at aspect parsing.
+For a similar reason comments are kept within advice bodies at aspect parsing and aspect weaving.

 .. _macros: